Real-world growth: blending youth work and ELT for holistic, vocational language education

 Presenter: Karen Elaine Waites

-This session will draw on Elaine Waites’ extensive experience designing and delivering innovative language programs across diverse educational settings — from award-winning work with at-risk youth in Yorkshire to vocational English courses in the creative industries at ITTS A. De Pace in southern Italy.
+This session draws on Elaine Waites' extensive experience designing and delivering innovative language programs across diverse educational settings—from vocational English courses in southern Italy to participatory curriculum development with at-risk youth.

-Participants will leave with a practical toolkit to implement inclusive, vocational ELT in their own teaching contexts.
+Participants will leave with an adaptable assessment tool to implement learner-centered vocational ELT in their own teaching contexts.

 Karen Elaine is experienced LEA educator and youth development specialist, Elaine has worked as a life skills (E2E) mentor, Connexions personal/careers advisor, and regional development manager and volunteer trainer for Northumberland Clubs for Young People.